 Visit the UNC Covidence Sign-Up page and enter your name UNC or UNC Hospitals email.
 You will receive an email inviting you to Covidence.
 Follow the link in the email and sign into your Covidence account.
 You should then be able to create unlimited reviews using your University of North Carolina access.
 If you did not sign up with your UNC email on your original account, you will not be able to link your account to our institutional access.

 Once you have signed up under our institutional subscription, you can access Covidence directly by going to https://www.covidence.org/.

 If you have ongoing reviews in your preexisting account and want to transfer ownership of these systematic reviews to the UNC institutional license, you can, please contact the HSL to request a transfer of your review.

 If you would like to learn more on your own about Covidence, they have additional informational resources:

 Covidence YouTube Channel with informational videos on how to accomplish review tasks in Covidence.

 Covidence Knowledge Base with FAQ articles on various review tasks and Covidence news and updates.

-If you are unable to attend one of the group training sessions, or have additional questions after a training session, you can set up a one-on-one consultation with an HSL librarian on Covidence.
-Request a consultation at any time on the HSL website.
+If you are unable to attend one of the group training sessions or have additional questions after a training session, you can request a Covidence consultation on the HSL website at any time.